This webpage has some of my past work and research for this new work.

 “I delight in things with an unbridled sense of fun, especially those with a satirical element.
 So despite my not wanting to engage with anything related to the pandemic that isn’t absolutely necessary, I completely enjoyed Caca-Capitalismo.
 The fact that it’s a shining example of accessible, audio-described online performance plays a huge role in achieving that.”

-Watch Chantal and Aleena dance.
-Their explosive power in vogue and krump styles, respectively, are the perfect muses to unpack flavour.
+Watch the cast perform.
+Their explosive power in breaking, waacking, krump and house.
+They are the perfect muses to unpack flavour.

 Live Links to Collabrator’s work: